Eng0AI/denuvo-slides-template/slides.md

 **How to patch?**

+- Overwriting memory does not work
 - Find all memory reads
   - Sampling using hardware breakpoints and debugger
 - Dynamic hook creation at runtime
   - Disassemble sampled accesses
-  - Build hook that redirects replaces access (xor, add, mov, ...)
+  - Assemble stub that redirects access
   - Redirect access to fake KUSD

 ---